-- Reno/Rent.
-The investor wants to purchase a property to renovate and rent out in order to have a regular cash flow.
+- Reno/Rent – The investor wants to purchase a property to renovate and then rent in order to have a regular cash flow.

-- Builders/Developers.
-These investors buy vacant property to develop, speculating that their finished product will sell/rent easily.
+- Builders/Developers – These investors buy vacant properties to develop and speculate that their finished product will sell/rent easily.

-While you can technically lend money to borrowers across Canada, it is advisable to start with local applicants.
-You probably know your own market best and will have the opportunity to meet with applicants directly, which may be a source of reassurance as you begin your lending career.
+While you can technically lend money to borrowers across Canada, it is advisable to first start with local applicants.
+You probably know and understand your own market best and you will have the opportunity to meet with applicants directly.
+This brings a certain amount of personal reassurance as you begin your lending career.

-The Wilson Team can point you toward potential borrowers in your area.
+The Wilson Team can help you find potential borrowers in your area.

 Take the Plunge

-If you’re interested in diversifying your investments, are interested in real estate or want to escape the ups and downs of the stock market, private real estate lending could be perfect for you.
-Contact the Wilson Team of Mortgage Experts to get started.
-We’ll steer you in the right direction.
+If you’re interested in diversifying your investments, are interested in real estate or want to escape the ups and downs of the stock market, then private real estate lending could be perfect for you.
+Contact The Wilson Team of Mortgage Experts to get started.
+We’ll steer you in the right direction!